Last Updated on 11 October 2024 by Cycloscope

 Disclosure: Some of our articles contain affiliate links.
 This comes at no additional cost for you and helps us keep this website up and running. (as Amazon Associates we earn commission from qualifying purchases)

-Being an oblong island, shaped like a seed, there are basically two coasts in Taiwan, east coast and west coast.
-The northern coast is very short but worth to be included in your itinerary.
+Being an oblong island, shaped like a seed, there are basically two coasts in Taiwan, the east coast and the west coast.
+The northern coast is very short but worth being included in your itinerary.
 There’s no southern coast, just a cape.

 Going south, crossing the Tropic of Cancer, the landscape changes completely, becoming covered in thick tropical jungle.
 There are still mountains, but they get further away from the coast.
 The southernmost area is amazing and really a must.